litmuschaos/v1-litmus-docs/docs/faq-troubleshooting.md

 Repeat this on all the stale chaosengine CRs to remove the CRDs successfully & complete uninstallation process.

-If however, the "litmus"namespace deletion remains stuck despite the above actions, follow the procedure described [here](https://success.docker.com/article/kubernetes-namespace-stuck-in-terminating) to complete the uninstallation.
+If however, the `litmus` namespace deletion remains stuck despite the above actions, follow the procedure described [here](https://success.docker.com/article/kubernetes-namespace-stuck-in-terminating) to complete the uninstallation.

- ### Observing chaos results using describe chaosresult is showing NotFound error?
+ ### Observing experiment results using `describe chaosresult` is showing `NotFound` error?

- Upon observing the chaosresults by executing the first command given below, it may give a NotFound error or the second command given below might execute successfully but does not show any output.
+ Upon observing the ChaosResults by executing the describe command given below, it may give a `NotFound` error.

  ```
  kubectl describe chaosresult <chaos-engine-name>-<chaos-experiment-name>  -n <namespace>
  ```

+Alternatively, running the describe command without specifying the expected ChaosResult name might execute successfully, but does may not show any output.

  ```
  kubectl describe chaosresult  -n <namespace>`
  ```

-This may happen due to the time taken in pulling the image and deployment of the experiment pod.
-For the above commands to execute successfully you should simply wait for the creation of the pod to complete.
-The waiting time will be based upon the capability of your resources for example it may take more time for minikube (around 1-5 minutes) and less for eks cluster (within a minute).
+This can occur sometimes due to the time taken in pulling the image starting the experiment pod (note that the ChaosResult resource is generated by the experiment).
+For the above commands to execute successfully, you should simply wait for the experiment pod to be created.
+The waiting time will be based upon resource available
+(network bandwidth, space availability on the node filesystem etc.,).